markjaquith/back-pocket.nvim/README.md

 ## Requirements

 - Neovim 0.11 or later
-- snacks.nvim (Used for the command)
+- snacks.nvim (Used for the command palette)

 ## Installation